EdgarasSp/Mariana_Bakehouse/README.md

         </section>
 ```

-issue with not showing grid images inline and is stacking images on top of each other, original code
+issue with not showing grid images inline and was stacking images on top of each other, or iin a single column when added additional div elements, original code below, but showing just 2 img elements for less space.

 ```html
         <setion class="album_container">